 -

-The night legitimizes all kinds of candor: that of the real child or that of the one we are trying to become.
-I travel almost systematically with a telescope that I have motorized and transformed into a camera lens.
-Together we learn to look at the sky, to read the constellations.
-We make important discoveries of planets that are sometimes only dust on the lens.
-We curse every evening the light of the cities which empty the sky of these stars.
-It invites humans to escape from the metaphysical questions that guide existence, but also from the strong feeling of belonging to something greater.
-So we measure ourselves as many times as possible to the immensity of the sky.
-Like the first humans, we scan this vault as if to orient ourselves, to build or to redefine the notion of time.
+The night justifies all kinds of candor: those of the real child or those of the one we are trying to become.
+I’m used to travelling with a telescope that I have motorized and turned into a camera lens.
+Together we learn how to observe the sky, and read the constellations.
+We make important discoveries, of planets, that are sometimes just dust on the lens.
+Every evening we curse the city lights that empty the sky of its stars.
+This light, which invites men to withdraw not only from the metaphysical questions that guide existence, but also from this strong feeling of belonging to something greater.
+So we measure ourselves, as many times as possible, to the sky’s vastness.
+Like the first men, we scrutinize this vault, as if to orient ourselves, build or redefine the notion of time.
 We try to explain what we observe, by populating this sky with gods and demons.
-And as much as we can, we make our imagination go up to the cosmic level where it gives us each time a happy consciousness, a demiurgic consciousness.
+And as soon as we can, we let our imagination climb to the cosmic level which rewards us each time with a happy consciousness, a demiurgic consciousness.

 -